nus-tee3201/2019/programming/objectReferences/text.md

 </modal>

 Contrast the above example with the one below.
 The `bar(items)` function assigns a new list to `items` parameter.
-That means `items` is not longer pointing to the list object that was passed in as the argument.
+That means `items` is no longer pointing to the list object that was passed in as the argument.
 After the function is executed, the `original` list remains the same as before.

 <table>
 <tr>